AI News Digest

 Two notable moves from Anthropic:

 • Coefficient Bio acquisition (~$400M): Anthropic acquired a biotech company specializing in AI-driven drug discovery.
-This is a surprising vertical expansion — Anthropic is moving beyond pure AI model development into applied AI for life sciences.
+This is a vertical expansion, moving Anthropic beyond pure AI model development into applied AI for life sciences.

-• Political Action Committee: Anthropic registered a federal PAC, signaling that the company intends to engage more directly in AI policy and regulation discussions in Washington.
+• Political Action Committee: Anthropic registered a federal PAC, signaling intent to engage more directly in AI policy and regulation discussions in Washington.

 Perplexity Faces Lawsuit Over Data Sharing